community-bytes/c-bytes/README.md

 # c-bytes
 Made at/for the [Chicago Innovate Hackathon 2023](https://www.chicagoinnovate.tech/hackathon)

-Community Bytes is a project to collect and analyze the collective knowledge of the community using Rhino and Grasshopper on the [McNeel Forum](https://discourse.mcneel.com/).
+CommunityByte is a project to collect and analyze the collective knowledge of the community using Rhino and Grasshopper on the [McNeel Forum](https://discourse.mcneel.com/).
 Our ultimate goal is to develop a dataset which can be used to tune and/or train an LLM to act as a co-pilot for an LLM-driven Grasshopper Co-pilot.

+Cesar Hidalgo, author of "Why Information Grows" coined the term "personbyte" to refer to the maximum knowledge and knowhow of an individual.
+He additionally refers to the "teambyte" and "firmbyte" as extensions of this concept.
+We propose the "community byte" or c-byte as the collective knowledge and knowhow of a community.
+This project seeks to transform the collective knowledge of the Rhino/Grasshopper community as represented in the Rhino community forum to make it usable and accessible in new contexts.

 Here's the steps we are planning: